 The appellate court reversed the directed verdict in favor of the A.L.F., recognizing a special duty owed to elderly A.L.F. residents:

 There is also a fundamental distinction about the residents in assisted living facilities that is not true of the general public.
 Unlike people who choose to live in single family homes, the residents of this assisted living facility have their home there because they must.
 They have been forced by the afflictions of age, by deteriorating cognitive and mental acuity as well as physical decline, to give up their conventional homes, apartments and condominiums they had chosen as permanent places of residence when they were active and able…In short they have turned to assisted living facilities not in the same way that the general public chooses ordinary homes-for simple shelter-or to visit parks and recreation areas, but instead for protection from the ordinary risks of everyday life associated with the steady decline in their own abilities to look after themselves.
 What plaintiff appears to claim is that this facility failed to exercise due care in the single thing-the sole function-that made him seek out such a facility.

 Selin, 807 So.
 2d at 681 The Fourth District Court of Appeal’s recognition of this special relationship was extended in subsequent cases.

 FL Assisted Living Facility Abuse Questions?

-If you have questions about your potential Florida ALF abuse lawsuit, call our lawyers today for a free, no obligation consultation.
-We can be reached at 1-844-253-8919.
+If you have questions about your potential Florida ALF abuse lawsuit, call our Florida assisted living abuse lawyer today for a free, no-obligation consultation.
+We also represent other cases such as health aide agency negligence and medical errors.
+Contact us today!
+We can be reached at 1-888-375-9998.